aldrinzigmundv/librum/README.md

 I developed this app in response to my personal experiences of seeking guidance from Bible verses.
 Whether I was grappling with life's complexities, seeking insight into the right course of action, or simply indulging my curiosity, I found solace in the teachings it offers.
 As the world around us often feels chaotic, I believe that the Christian values of compassion towards adversaries, acts of charity, and the power of forgiveness have never been more relevant or essential.

+You can easily contribute by suggesting verses that you think should be included in the app or by making a donation to further the app's development.

 ## Features
 * Free and open-source, no tracking or whatsover
 * Three random Bible verses as soon as you launch the app